Frame-35-logoFrame-35-logoFrame-35-logoFrame-35-logo

 It has prefabricated floor, wall, and ceiling panels, which cut construction waste because you don’t need to deal with raw materials.
 The panels are insulated and already fitted with the wiring, plumbing, and fibre optic cables each apartment needs.

-To keep energy consumption down, the building has underfloor heating, LED lighting, and sensors that make sure lights come on only when they’re needed.
+To keep energy consumption down, the sustainable building has underfloor heating, LED lighting, and sensors that make sure lights come on only when they’re needed.

 There’s also a low carbon hot water system.
 It combines a wastewater heat recovery pump and an air source heat pump to supply all the building’s hot water.